ryanmio/Cusco-Go/PRIVACY-POLICY.md

 ## Changes to This Policy

 We may update this Privacy Policy to reflect changes in the App or legal requirements.
 Material changes will be posted in this repository.

-## Visual Effects

-On supported iOS devices, the app can render Apple's Liquid Glass visual effect using the system's native API.
-This is a visual-only feature and does not collect, store, or transmit any personal data.